quantiacs/documentation/en/source/quick_start/quick_start.md

 * choose your strategy;
 * **click** on the **Submit** button.

-### Ready for More?
+### Next steps

-Here we have briefly introduced the most basic features of the Quantiacs platform - the rest of this guide will cover them and other advanced features in more detail, so make sure to read through it all!
+This page covered the basics of the Quantiacs platform.
+The rest of this guide goes into more detail on each topic, including advanced features.